rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

  - :class:`sageopt.coniclifts.PrimalSageCone`, and
  - :class:`sageopt.coniclifts.DualSageCone`.

-These classes have virtually identical constructors and attributes.
+These classes have virtually identical constructors and public attributes.
 In particular, both classes' constructors require an argument ``X``, which can be ``None`` or a ``SigDomain``.
 Ordinary SAGE constraints are obtained by setting ``X=None``.
 Conditional SAGE constraints assume the feasible set represented by induced by ``X`` is feasible, and it is the user's